Doing a Leeds: The fall and rise of Leeds United

 As champions of the final First Division season, Leeds United were one of the inaugural 22 clubs of the Premier League, the breakaway top division league competition formed in 1992.
 Leeds had sustained success in the league in late 1990s, and ultimately reached the semi-finals of the 2000–01 Champions League.
 Their level of spending to do so however had exceeded all other clubs, and the club's debt level rose annually from £9m to £21m, £39m, £82m and peaked at around £119m, much of the money having been spent on transfer fees and players' wages.
 After the club failed to qualify for the 2002–03 Champions League by only finishing fifth in the Premier League, it had to make drastic savings by selling players as it could no longer sustain the debt repayments, which relied on the ticket sales and television income from the European competition.

 At the end of the 2003–04 FA Premier League season, Leeds United were relegated to the Football League Championship.
 The financial effects continued, and with one game to go in the 2006–07 season, the club voluntarily entered administration once their relegation was all but mathematically confirmed, incurring a 10-point league penalty served in the current season, thereby avoiding that penalty the following season.
 This was first time the club had ever been in the third tier of English football.
 Subsequent breaches of financial rules in the summer nearly resulted in the club being expelled from the Football League altogether (a fate which coincidentally had befallen the club's predecessors, Leeds City), but they were ultimately re-admitted with a 15-point penalty to apply to the 2007–08 season.
 Despite further appeals, the penalty stood and ultimately cost the club promotion that season.

 At the end of the 2009–10 season, the club was promoted back to the Championship after a final day victory.
 They would remain in the Championship for a decade until they finally earned a promotion back to the Premier League for the 2020–21 season, under the management of Marcelo Bielsa, having coming close to earning promotion in the 2018–19 season, where the club narrowly missed out on a play-off final spot.
 However, after finishing a respectable 9th in the first season back in the Premier League, the club's fortunes dipped again, narrowly avoiding relegation on the final day of the 2021–22 season, before suffering relegation back to the Championship on the final day of the 2022–23 season.
-During the 2024–25 season the club were ultimately promoted back to the Premier League after winning the Championship.
+The club lost the 2024 Championship play-off final to Southampton, but would ultimately be promoted back to the Premier League in 2024–25 after dramatically winning the Championship title over Burnley on the final day of the season.